 - The problem of reconciling the account to what we know about the world’s evolution since the beginning is not solved by arguing that the six days denote some longer period.
-If the world no longer exists in its original form, its creation over six days cannot be in conflict with what we see now, and reconciliation schemes such as the ‘gap’ and ‘day-age’ theories are solve nothing.
+If the world no longer exists in its original form, its creation over six days cannot be in conflict with what we see now, and reconciliation schemes such as the ‘gap’ and ‘day-age’ theories solve nothing.

 The account opens with the statement that in the beginning God created the heaven and the earth.
 In English, ‘heaven’ and ‘the heavens’ have rather different meanings.
 In Hebrew the word is the same – shamayim (a dual) – and while it sometimes means the region immediately above the earth, i.e. the space which contains the sun, moon and planets, in other contexts it has the sense of everywhere above, without limit.
 In the absence of any limiting context, ‘heaven and earth’ denotes the whole universe.

 In nearly all mythical attempts to understand the beginning of the world, the sun is the oldest object in the universe.
-The fact that the light of the first day is not attributed to the sun is, like the reversed order of nightfall and daybreak, an indication that the account was not a product of human imagination.
+The fact that the light of the first day is not attributed to the sun is, like the reversed order of night and day, an indication that the account was not a product of human imagination.
 Wherever the light came from, there now existed a single source of light, and the Earth was spinning about its own axis in relation to that source.
 The period is expressly defined to encompass one night and one day.

 The pattern of the succeeding days shows that the text describing the first such period does not begin with ‘In the beginning’, but with the phrase, ‘And God said’.
 The preceding two verses describe a situation that exists in time prior to the first day, before time can be measured.

 ‘Let there be light’ is the first of ten creation commands.
 Although the source of the light is not identified, it must have been something physical, for God subsequently separated the light from the darkness, calling the light ‘day’ and the darkness ‘night’.
 It cannot have been the sun, created on Day 4.
 And it cannot have been other stars, for we know from astronomical observation that stars form naturally.
-Condensing from clouds of gas and dust, they are still forming.
-By definition, creation is a purposeful act distinct from anything that can occur of its accord, that does not require supernatural power.
+Condensing from clouds of gas and dust, they are forming still.
+By definition, creation is a purposeful act distinct from anything that can occur of its own accord, that does not require supernatural power.

 Astronomers investigate the early universe by looking for objects furthest away, since light travels at a finite speed and those objects appear as they were when the light left them, not as they are now.
 Amongst the most distant objects are quasars, bodies like stars but much more massive and more luminous – billions of times more luminous.
-In Big Bang cosmology they are thought to be powered (paradoxically) by black holes and situated at the centre of primeval galaxies, but at these stupendous distances the reality is impossible to determine.
+They are thought to be powered (paradoxically) by black holes and situated at the centre of primeval galaxies, but at these stupendous distances the reality is impossible to determine.
 More probably they are, or were, the ultra-energetic nuclei of what would only later become galaxies with central black holes.
-What we do know is that as we travel further back in time, quasars become both more luminous and more numerous, suggesting that the present universe is darker than it once was.
+What we do know is that as we travel back in time, quasars become both more luminous and more numerous, suggesting that the present universe is darker than it once was.

 - atoms of hydrogen gas locally clumped together after a hypothesised ‘Big Bang’ to be sucked gravitationally into ever growing ultra-dense concentrations of matter at the nucleus